Morbid Cravings: Appetite and Medicine in Nineteenth-Century Literature

 Arthur Conan Doyle, The Sign of Four, 1890

-The fourth chapter, “Cognition: Disgust in Sidney Whiting’s Memoirs of a Stomach,” returns to gastric sympathy to consider how a Victorian era it-narrative recasts Austen’s satire of tastelessness to imagine the stomach as the center of cognitive, affective, and national life.
-The satiric stomach becomes a comic expression of imperial appetite as Mr. Stomach, the narrator, registers his resistance to the overindulgence of the British gentleman in which he lives through repeated expressions of disgust.
-The tension between the feelings of a narrating stomach and the actions of the gentlemen comments ironically on the appetites of the nation, a tension which, Mr. Stomach argues, can be reconciled only by the presence of women at mealtimes.
-In this respect, Mr. Stomach embodies a national ambivalence toward the disorders both physical and subjective caused by imperial appetites which can only be set to rights by a cult of gastric domesticity.
+The third chapter, “Disgust in Sidney Whiting’s Memoirs of a Stomach,” considers how a Victorian era it-narrative imagines the stomach as the center of cognitive, affective, and national life.
+The satiric stomach becomes a comic expression of imperial appetite; the narrating stomach registers his resistance to the overindulgence of the British gentleman in which he exists through repeated expressions of disgust.
+The tension between the feelings of the stomach and the actions of the gentlemen comments ironically on the appetites engendered by empire and consumer culture.
+Chapter Four, “An Appetite for Injection in The Sign of Four,” investigates Sherlock Holmes’s infamous cocaine injections by tracing the invention of the hypodermic needle to imperial culture and the anxieties it fostered about appetites for drugs such as morphine and cocaine.
+Holmes’s injections reveal the ways in which the invention of the needle not only forced physicians to reimagine the origins of appetite as possibly distinct from the body’s physical needs but also informed their understanding of morbid cravings.